-- A1.
-Property owners shall ensure compliance with the Traffic Sight Obstruction requirements in Chapter 10.32 of the Oregon City Municipal Code. - 2.
-Retaining walls, fences, or hedges shall only be located in the right of way; - a.
-When no other alternative exists, the applicant may apply for a Revocable Permanent Obstruction in the Right of Way permit per OCMC 12.04.120 - b.
-Any retaining walls, fences, or hedges placed approved for installation in the right of way shall follow OCMC 17.54.100.B. - B3.
-It is unlawful for any person to erect any electric fence or any fence constructed in whole or in part of barbed wire or to use barbed wire, except as erected in connection with security installations at a minimum height of six feet, providing further that prior written approval has been granted by the City Manager.
+- 1. A Revocable Permanent Obstruction in the Right of Way permit is granted per OCMC 12.04.120; - 2.
+Retaining walls, fences, or hedges comply with OCMC 17.54.100.A, unless determined to be impracticable by the City Engineer. - 3.
+The abutting property owner shall ensure compliance with the Traffic Sight Obstruction requirements in Chapter 10.32 of the Oregon City Municipal Code. - C. It is unlawful for any person to erect any electric fence or any fence constructed in whole or in part of barbed wire or to use barbed wire, except as erected in connection with security installations at a minimum height of six feet, providing further that prior written approval has been granted by the City Manager. - Residential Height Requirements